ghostylink/docker/README.md

-# Disclaimer
-This is only pre-release information.
-Docker image will be soon available :)

 # Purpose
 This is the [ghostylink](https://github.com/ghostylink/ghostylink) docker image.
 You can use it if you want to host the project on your own